percona/k8spsmdb-docs/docs/operator.md

 | ----------- | ---------- |
 | string      | `{{ release }}` |

-Version of the Operator the Custom Resource belongs to
+Version of the Operator the Custom Resource belongs to.

 ### `image`